Electronic bounds in magnetic crystals: 2D matrix-invariant inequalities

 \subsubsection{Flat-band model}

 \seclab{flatband-magnetization}

 As discussed in \sref{landau-levels-orb} and in \aref{LL}, the various bound relations saturate in Landau levels with integer filling and no band dispersion.
 The tendency for bound relations to approach saturation as bands get flatter has been noted in several works for specific models of Chern insulators.
-That tendency was investigated for the global metric-curvature bounds in Ref.~\cite{ozawa-prb21}, and for the orbital-magnetization bounds in Ref.\cite{shinada-arxiv25}.
+That tendency was investigated for the global metric-curvature bounds in Ref.~\cite{ozawa-prb21}, and for the orbital-magnetization bounds in Ref.\cite{shinada-prb25}.

-We focus here on a system studied in Refs.~\cite{ozawa-prb21,shinada-arxiv25}, a tight-binding model with three orbitals per site on a square lattice~\cite{yang-prb12}.
+We focus here on a system studied in Refs.~\cite{ozawa-prb21,shinada-prb25}, a tight-binding model with three orbitals per site on a square lattice~\cite{yang-prb12}.
 There are real and complex first-neighbor hoppings and complex second-neighbor hoppings, controlled by three parameters, $t_1$, $t_2$ and $\phi$.
 As in the works cited above, we set $t_1 =1$~Ha, $t_2=-\Delta/\sqrt{3}$~Ha and $\phi=\pi/3$.
 The lower band has Chern number $C=3$, and band flatness is controlled by the parameter $\Delta$. \Fref{fig2} shows the band structure for $\Delta=1$ (maximally-flat bands) and for $\Delta = 3$ (wide bands).
-In the following, the lower band is considered filled, with the chemical potential placed in the lower gap.
+In the following, the chemical potential is placed in the lower gap.

 \Fref{fig3} plots versus $\Delta$ the same quantities shown in \fref{fig1} for the Haldane model.
 At $\Delta=1$, the maximum magnitude of $M_{\rm orb}$ comes very close to that of its optical part, and the upper bounds on both quantities nearly saturate.
 Away from $\Delta=1$, all five curves drift apart.
 Since the model lacks particle-hole symmetry, $\left| M_{\rm orb} \right|$ differs between empty and full edge states; this is why the $\left| M_{\rm orb}^{\rm max}\right|$ and $\left|M_{\rm orb}^{\rm min} \right|$ curves are different, unlike in \fref{fig1}.